derailed-dash/demo-lz-docs/content/epam-lz/patterns/TP001-DR.md

 - Your solution will have a _primary production_ environment, hosted in our London region.
 This region has resilient private connectivity to our data centres through interconnects.
 - Your solution will have a _standby_ environment, hosted in our DR region.
 This region also has resilient private connectivity to our data centres through interconnects.
 - Your _primary production_ environment contains a full stack of your required infrastructure and services.
-  - This stack will have been created using _Terraform_ IaC, and deployed using the ECP build pipeline, through your service account.
+  - This stack will have been created using _Terraform_ IaC, and deployed using the LZiiB build pipeline, through your service account.
   - Furthermore, in the _normal_ (happy day) scenario, all traffic (e.g. user / client requests) is directed to this environment.
 - Your _standby_ environment will typically have very little infrastructure deployed.
 (Exceptions to be covered later.)
 - **In the event of a regional disaster:**